-The wakeup audio message can be customized.
+The wakeup audio messages, in different languages, can be customized (see this article).

 - The Mitel emulation protocol only allows to schedule calls for the current or next day, one day at a time.
 To get recurrent wakeup calls, the PMS must be able to repeat the wakeup request every day.

 - When the guest answers, the audio file is played once.

 During the stay, guests may receive voice message through Imagicle VoiceMail application, which provides a customizable greeting message, an interactive menu in six languages, and turns the phone Message Waiting Indicator (MWI) on when there are new messages.

 Guests can listen to the messages by pressing the Messages button on the room phone.

 Guests are also allowed to protect their messages with a PIN and customize the greeting message.

 At check-out, all voicemail messages are deleted and greeting message is restored to the default.